 Command Description Number Displays the number of relay outputs.
-The corresponding hardware pins are: Relay Output Corresponding hardware pin 1 Pin 4 on Power connector Value Options are: • OFF (default)-Relay open. • Drive Active Low-Relay closed.
-Note: You cannot set this field to Drive Action Low if the I/O line is already being used for Standby mode.
-You can also use an AT command (see RELAYOUT1 on page 592), an SMS command (see [prefix]relay x y on page 603), or a RAP command (refer to the Remote Application Protocol User Guide) to configure this field.
-Note: Changes to this field go into effect immediately.
-No reboot of the AirLink router is necessary.
+The corresponding hardware pins are: Relay Output 1 Pin 4 on Power connector Value for Standby mode.
+You can also use an AT command (see [prefix]re Application Protocol Use Relay closed. is field to Drive Action Low if the I/O line is alrect command (see RELAYOUT1 on page 598), a blay x y on page 607), or a RAP command (refe er Guide) to configure this field. an SMS er to the Remote Note: Changes to this fi is necessary. ield go into effect immediately.
+No reboot of th e AirLink router